LAMisanoob/LAMs-Tutorials/README.md

 VIRTUAL BOX
 ===========
-**Create a virtual computer on your computer** If you are using this tutorial as a walkthrough make this the first thing you do.
-When first learning Linux I often wanted to try different distros, or refresh my current install, VMs speed up the process, never leaving you without a working machine, and have many other benefits.
+**Create a virtual computer on a computer** Using this tutorial as a walkthrough?
+Do this first!
+When you want to mess around with new things doing it in VMs speed up the process, never leave you without a working machine, and have many other benefits.
 ###### Benefits: Standardisation of "hardware"; if working in a team.
 Snapshots of current state; can reverse mistakes.
 Run Linux on any OS; tutorial are on Linux and its tools.
 Won't bork your main driver if you screw something up.